danhickok/timecards/README.md

 ### Development Features of Interest

-This application is an example of "clean architecture" in that it separates core application functionality from persistence and user interface.
+This application is an example of "clean architecture" in that it separates core application functionality from persistence and user interface functionality.

 This application uses SQLite - a lightweight, zero-footprint relational database engine.
 It uses Microsoft's Entity Framework and Code First to maintain the